2025 FIFA U-17 World Cup

-The 2025 FIFA U-17 World Cup is the 20th edition of the FIFA U-17 World Cup, the annual international men's youth football tournament contested by the under-17 national teams of the member associations of FIFA.
-It is being held in Qatar from 3–27 November.
-This edition is the opening of the annual cycle adopted by FIFA for the U-17 World Cup and the first to be played in a 48-team format, having previously been held as a biennial 24-team tournament from 2007 to 2023.
+The 2025 FIFA U-17 World Cup was the 20th edition of the FIFA U-17 World Cup, contested by the under-17 national teams of the member associations of FIFA.
+It took place in Qatar from 3–27 November.
+This edition marked the last of the biannual scheduling and the first the new annual cycle adopted by FIFA for the U-17 World Cup and expanded to be the first to be played in a 48-team format.
 As part of these changes, FIFA also granted Qatar the hosting rights for the tournament for a five-year period from 2025 to 2029.

 Germany were the defending champions, having won their first title in 2023.
 They were eliminated in the round of 32 by Burkina Faso, the earliest exit for a team holding the U-17 World Cup title who qualified for the subsequent tournament.

+Portugal won their first title after defeating Austria 1–0 in the final.

 Format changes

-Starting with this edition, the FIFA U-17 World Cup features a number of changes to its format adopted during 2023.
-These changes stem from a proposal submitted by the Liberia Football Association at the 71st FIFA Congress held virtually on 21 May 2021, regarding FIFA's youth tournaments.
+Starting with this edition, the FIFA U-17 World Cup featured a number of changes to its format adopted during 2023.
+These changes stemmed from a proposal submitted by the Liberia Football Association at the 71st FIFA Congress held virtually on 21 May 2021, regarding FIFA's youth tournaments.
 FIFA initiated a consultative process among its member associations before publishing a report by the FIFA Chief of Global Football Development Arsène Wenger, which included an annual 48-team U-17 World Cup.
 Over the following months these proposals continued to be evaluated and analysed until they were approved by the FIFA Council in October 2023, and then confirmed on 14 March 2024.

 The original new competition format would have had 48 participating teams divided into four 12-team mini-tournaments consisting of three groups of four teams in single round-robin format.
 Within each mini-tournament, the three group winners plus the best second-placed team would advance to the semi-finals (essentially tournament's round of 16) and final (essentially tournament's quarter-finals).
 The four mini-tournaments winners would qualify for the final four consisting of semi-finals, third place play-off and the grand final, which would determine the champions of the tournament.

 In March 2025, FIFA announced that the format would be changed to mirror that of the FIFA World Cup from 2026 onwards.
-The teams are divided into 12 groups of four teams each, with each group playing in a single round-robin format, thus each team plays three matches.
-The top two teams from each group (24 teams) and the eight best third-placed teams advance to the knockout stage, starting at the round of 32 all the way to the final.
-In total, the tournament includes 104 matches, double the amount of past editions.
+The teams were divided into 12 groups of four teams each, with each group playing in a single round-robin format, thus each team played three matches.
+The top two teams from each group (24 teams) and the eight best third-placed teams advanced to the knockout stage, starting at the round of 32 all the way to the final.
+In total, the tournament included 104 matches, double the amount of past editions.